odoo/owl/doc/component.md

 This method is not called on the initial render.
 It is useful to interact with the DOM (for example, through an external library) whenever the component was patched.

+The `snapshot` parameter is the result of the previous `willPatch` call.

 Updating the widget state in this hook is possible, but not encouraged.
 One need to be careful, because updates here will cause rerender, which in